California National Guard To Defy Donald Trump’s Orders And Allow Transgender Troops

-On Friday, the banning of transgender troops from the military went into effect as an order from President Donald Trump and the Pentagon.
-For those who are transgender and currently in the military, they will not be affected, but future recruits will not be allowed.
-Despite this policy going into place and those with gender dysphoria being banned, some units of the military are defying orders and taking a stand.
+On Friday, the banning of transgender troops from the military went into effect, as ordered by President Donald Trump and the Pentagon.
+For those who are transgender and currently in the military, they will not be affected, but future recruits will not be allowed to join up.
+Despite this policy going into place, and those with gender dysphoria being banned, some units of the military are defying orders and taking a stand.

-According to Washington Examiner, the California National Guard has no intention of implementing the mandated order put in place by the Trump administration.
+According to the Washington Examiner, the California National Guard has no intention of implementing the mandated order put in place by the Trump administration.
 They will not discriminate against transgender people who wish to join their branch and will not ban them despite the order.

-Speaking to The Hill on Friday after the policy was put in place, Maj.
-Gen. Matthew Beevers said that an individual’s gender identity is “the least of our concerns.”
+Speaking to The Hill on Friday after the policy was put in place, Major General Matthew Beevers said that an individual’s gender identity is “the least of our concerns.”
 One of the highest-ranking officers in the California National Guard, Beevers stated that nothing will change.

 “Every transgendered soldier or airmen currently serving in the California National Guard will remain in our ranks.
 Further, we will not treat any soldier or airmen any differently today, than we did yesterday.”